gnsmrky/pytorch-fast-neural-style-for-web/docs/README.md

 ## Before and after

 This is what it looks like in entirety.
 The more re-written ops results in increased number of ops in exported ONNX model file.

+Smaller number of ops is not the only factor to run inference faster.
+Usually `webgl` runs much faster than `cpu` and `wasm`.
+Some times up to 10 times faster.
+Thus, even with ~3 times more number of operators for `webgl`, it still runs much faster than `cpu` backend.
+The only constrain for `webgl` is the much increased need for memory resource.
+The more the number of ops usually means more memory resource.

 <center>
 <table align="center">
    <th> &nbsp; </th>